hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 end
 ```

-At a minimum every component class must define a `render` macro which returns **one single** child element.
+At a minimum every component class must define a `render` method which returns **one single** child element.
 That child may in turn have an arbitrarily deep structure.

 ```ruby
 class Component < Hyperstack::Component